rzc0d3r/ESET-KeyGen/wiki/AccountGenerator.md

 > Also, if you see a message like **[INPT]** in the console, it means that you need to do keyboard input into the console!

+> You can also try the command line argument ```--try-auto-cloudflare``` which will try to automatically pass cloudflare captcha!

 <details>
   <summary>Example generation through --email-api tempmail</summary>